FBI seizes Hive ransomware group infrastructure after lurking in servers for months

 New Python-based RAT uses WebSocket for C2 and data exfiltration

-Cybersecurity researchers have unearthed a new attack campaign that has been able to leverage a Python-based remote access trojan (RAT) to gain control over compromised systems since at least August 2022.
-In a report, analytics company Securonix said, “This malware is unique in its utilization of WebSockets to avoid detection and for both command-and-control (C2) communication and exfiltration.”
+Cybersecurity researchers at Securonix have identified unearthed a new attack campaign that leverages a “Python-based remote access trojan (RAT) to gain control over compromised systems since at least August 2022.”
+In a report, the analytics company described the malware as “is unique in its utilization of WebSockets to avoid detection and for both command-and-control (C2) communication and exfiltration.”
 The malware, dubbed PY#RATION allows the threat actor to harvest sensitive information.
 Later versions of the backdoor also sport anti-evasion techniques, suggesting that it’s being actively developed and maintained.

 Lloyds Bank warns of 80% surge in advance fee scams